Chlorobutyl (CIIR)

 Applications

 Both butyl and halobutyl rubbers provide excellent inflation pressure retention.
-They are an ideal choice for inner tubes of bicycles, trucks, industrial and agricultural tires.
+They are an ideal choice for inner tubes of bicycles, trucks, and industrial and agricultural tires.
 In fact, halogenated butyl rubbers are the most widely used butyl rubbers for tire inner liners.
 Halobutyl rubbers are also used for hoses, seals, membranes, tank linings, conveyor belts, protective clothing and for consumer products, such as ball bladders for sporting goods.
 Halobutyls are generally a good choice when good resistance to chemicals, weathering, and ozone is required.